Berkeley-CS195/fa23/syllabus.md

 **Surveys**: You are expected to complete all surveys by their listed deadlines on the [homepage](/).
 These will be reopened for completion as needed.
 To request a reopening, please make a private post on Ed.

 **Readings/QQCR**: We prefer that you complete each QQCR by the *listed lecture date* to ensure a rich discussion during class.
 However, if you cannot make this date, you will have until the **last day of classes** to submit all outstanding QQCRs.
+Please submit regrades via the form below.

 **Podcasts**: *As of now there are no plans to offer makeup podcasts.* While we do not want this 1-unit seminar to stress you out, please also understand that because of our grading timelines, podcasts must be submitted by the posted deadline.
-If you have extenuating circumstances or anticipate an overlap with your commitments (personal emergencies, exams, etc.), please make a private Ed post as soon as possible so we can provide a short extension or another accommodation.
+If you have extenuating circumstances or anticipate an overlap with your commitments (personal emergencies, exams, etc.), please make a private Ed post as soon as possible or see the form below so we can provide a short extension or another accommodation.
 We will review each extension request on an individual basis.

 **DSP**: If you have a DSP-approved accommodation, we will contact you by the end of Week 2 with this semester's DSP policies.
 Requesting assignment extensions according to your letter will involve you making a private post on Ed *prior* to the assignment deadline.

+If you need an extension or regrade request, please fill out this semester's [Extension/Regrade Request form](https://docs.google.com/forms/d/e/1FAIpQLSeDIBx-Q4-jtYq0FERjOmlDAfmdAn9k47kQlF7-iRQebcwzJw/viewform).

 ## Academic Integrity